Langton Language Centre

 Language learning provides us with many skills beyond linguistic.
 It teaches us: resilience; problem solving; it builds confidence, improves our communication; develops our own language; extends our cultural knowledge and appreciation of different cultures and allows us to modify our behaviour or stance based on cultural perceived premises.

-With the vote to leave the European Union there has never been a more important time to study languages than now!
-Nationally we have already lost so much due to the decline in language teaching and of linguistic ability; our language is not a lingua franca, and students with developed language skills will be better placed in the workplace of the future.
+Nationally we have already lost so much due to the decline in students opting for languages and this has decreased our national linguistic ability; English is not a lingua franca, and students with developed foreign language skills will be better placed in the workplace of the future to explore new horizons, to work flexibly anywhere in the world and help this country improve economically and culturally.

 What does the Language Centre mean?